bblacey/ezlo-hub-kit/ReadMe.md

 ```

 ### Hub Connection
 The SDK uses an authenticated connection over secure websockets to communicate with a physical hub.
-The SDK provides a `connect()` method to establish an authenticated secure connection with a hub.
-In addition, as a convenience, if the App requests a hub property without first connecting explicitly, the SDK will automatically connect to the hub.
+The SDK provides a `connect()` method to establish the authenticated secure connection with a hub.

 ```js
 // Explicitly connect
 const myHub = EzloHub.createHub('90000330', credentialsResolver)
                 .then((hub) => hub.connect();
 ```
+In addition, as a convenience, if the App requests a hub property without first connecting explicitly, the SDK will automatically connect to the hub.
 ```js
 // Implicitly connect by requesting a hub property const info = EzloHub.createHub('90000330', credentialsResolver)